Fires happen. That’s a fact. Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

 On a Day-To-Day Basis

-The duties of a fire warden may differ depending on the size, layout, structure size of the workforce but some standard duties could include:
+The duties of a fire warden may differ depending on the size, layout, structure and size of the workforce but some standard duties could include:

 • Checking emergency exits – Check they are free from obstructions and able to be opened easily in the event of a fire.